 Don’t Jump at The Lowest Payment

 There’s a certain excitement that some people get when they feel like they’ve beat the system.
 Whether that’s putting your loans in deferment or forbearance because you don’t want to pay or gunning for the lowest payment.
 If you want to stay in debt, that’s the best way to go about it (insert sarcasm).
 However, that is not the road to take when pursuing financial freedom.
 You should want to free up your money not tie it down longer.Don't jump at the lowest payment and hang on to debt.
-Pay more now to FREE up your money so you… Click To Tweet
+Pay more now to FREE up your money so you can enjoy it.
+Click To Tweet

 Your main goal should be to accelerate your repayment as much as possible.
 The lower your payment the longer it will take to pay off.
 If you can afford the shortest-term option, go for it.
 If not, choose the next best option and revisit as your financial situation changes.
 Making lower payments over the course of 20 years will cost you way more than stretching those payments over 10 years.
 Don’t just think for the moment.
 Sacrifice as much as you can now, to live better later.
 I talk more about why you should give a damn and more in Student Loans: Do We Give a Damn or Nah?Don’t just think for the moment.
 Sacrifice as much as you can now, to live better later.
 Click To Tweet